 Comparison of groundwater elevations in the three shallow/deep monitoring well pairs (YVD-13/YVD-18, DC-03/DC-03D, and DC-05/DC-05D), indicates a slight to no downward vertical hydraulic gradient present in the surficial unconfined aquifer as measured during the sampling event.
-The vertical gradients are approximately equivalent; ranging from 0.001 ft/ft at well pair YVD-13/YVD-18 and 0.011 ft/ft at well pair DC-05/DC-05D.
+The vertical gradients in well pair YVD-13/YVD-18 and DC-03/DC-03D downward and are calculated at 0.002 and 0.004 ft/ft, respectively.
+The vertical gradient in well pair DC-05/DC-05D is upward and is calculated at 0.011 ft/ft.